Spirituality

 Hapé Ceremonies

-I've worked with a variety of entheogens over the course of my life, including Ayahuasca, Wachuma, Peyote, Hapé, Psilocybin, Chiric Sanango, and Iboga.
-When used with integrity and proper guidance, these plant medicines can help you connect to your intuition, heal from past sufferings, refine your perception, dissolve egoic patterns, open your heart, and experience the interconnected nature of reality.
-After a hapé ceremony, specifically, many people report feeling "lighter" inside—or they describe a "grounded clarity."
+Over the course of my life, I have worked with a range of entheogens, including ayahuasca, wachuma, peyote, hapé, psilocybin, chiric sanango, and iboga.
+When approached with integrity and proper guidance, these plant medicines can help you connect to your intuition, heal from past sufferings, refine your perception, dissolve egoic patterns, open your heart, and experience the interconnected nature of reality.
+After a hapé ceremony, specifically, many people report feeling lighter inside—or they describe a grounded, steady clarity that supports more embodied presence in their lives.

-Hapé is often thought of as being masculine, benevolent, and wise.
-Indigenous peoples across South America use hapé to clear their energy, reconnect with the Earth, and center themselves.
-Unlike the more fantastical, vision-producing plant medicines, hapé (also known as rapé or hapeh—or to the Yawanawá: rume ) is not a psychedelic.
-It is a legal mixture of dried Amazonian plants, typically sacred tobacco (mapacho) combined with ashes from specific trees, vines, or flowers.
-Most of the hapés I offer are made with ashes from the bark of the medicinal Tsunu tree, known for its stabilizing and protective properties.
+Hapé—also known as rapé or hapeh—is a legal mixture of dried Amazonian plants, typically sacred tobacco (mapacho) combined with ashes from specific trees, vines, or flowers.
+Most of the hapé I offer are made with ashes from the bark of the medicinal Tsunu tree, known for its stabilizing and protective properties.

-Being served hapé is a very embodied experience; you are unlikely to journey to alternative dimensions, dissolve into non-form, or see wild visions.
-Of course, if you are a seasoned meditator and/or have rich visions and out-of-body experiences naturally, that's another story... but hapé mostly keeps you grounded in your physical body in a very Earthly, present state of being.
-There is no risk of misinterpreting a fireworks show of imagery because there is no psychedelic 'shock and awe' during a hapé meditation.
+Being served hapé is a deeply embodied experience; you are unlikely to journey to alternate dimensions, dissolve into non-form, or experience wild visions.
+Of course, if you have a proclivity toward rich visions and out-of-body experiences naturally, those experiences can still arise.
+But hapé is oriented toward grounding awareness in the physical body, in a very Earthly, present state of being.
+There is no risk of misinterpreting a spectacle of imagery because there is no overwhelming, psychedelic, visionary intensity during a hapé meditation.

-Having said all that, hapé can still kick your butt.
-The Yawanawá of Amazonian Brazil regard hapé as one of their most powerful master plants—just as healing as ayahuasca, but in a different way.
-The Yawanawá use hapé during ayahuasca ceremonies to restore balance and grounding, and to help participants avoid getting lost internally.
-They also frequently use hapé on its own, for clearing.
+That said, hapé can work with surprising force.
+The Yawanawá of Amazonian Brazil regard hapé as a master plant—just as powerful as ayahuasca, though in a different way.
+They use hapé during ayahuasca ceremonies to restore balance and grounding, and to help participants avoid getting lost internally.
+They also frequently use hapé on its own.

 About the Hapé I Carry

-If you've never worked with hapé—welcome to this initiation.
-The medicines I work with are legal blends of plants from either the Yawanawá, Huni Kuni, or Kuntanawa of Amazonian Brazil.
-Most of these blends received directly from the trusted medicine-men and women who prepared them, or passed to me through respected friends.
-Knowing the source is important because the energy of the shaman/pajé who prepares the hapé enters you when you receive the medicine, as does the energy of the person serving the hapé, the energy of the pipe used, and the energies of the plant spirits themselves.
+If you have never worked with hapé before, welcome to this initiation.
+The medicines I carry are legal plant medicine blends prepared by the Yawanawá, Huni Kuni, and Kuntanawa peoples of Amazonian Brazil.
+Most of these hapés were received directly from the trusted medicine men and women who prepared them, or passed to me through respected friends.
+Knowing the source is important because, in traditional understanding, the energy of the shaman/pajé who prepares the hapé enters you when you receive the medicine, as does the energy of the person administering the hapé, the energy of the pipe through which it is served, and the energies of the plant spirits themselves.

-photo Peu taken by Delfina Muñoz de Toro
+photo of Peu taken by Delfina Muñoz de Toro

 Receiving Hapé

-Once you've held your breath, I'll blow the medicine into your system.
-After that, I'll remove the pipe, and you can breathe normally again.
-As the medicine begins to move through you, I suggest not focusing on the initial physical sensation, which may include a mild burn in the back of your head or in the sinuses.
-Instead, bring your attention to your breath, your intention, or the energy of the medicine moving throughout your entire system, clearing & opening.
+Once you've held your breath, I will blow the medicine into your system.
+Then I'll remove the pipe so you can resume breathing naturally.
+As the medicine begins to move through you, I suggest not focusing on the initial physical sensation, which may include a mild burn in the sinuses or back of the head.
+Instead, bring your attention to your breath, your intention, or the felt movement of the energy of the medicine moving throughout your body and energetic system.

-I strongly suggest fasting for at least four hours prior to your hapé meditation.
-Water is perfectly fine to drink, but food in the system can make the experience quite unpleasant for some people.
-Please also refrain from alcohol, cannabis, and other substances for as many days as possible leading up to your ceremony.
-The clearer and cleaner you arrive, the deeper the medicine can go.
+I strongly recommend fasting for at least four hours prior to your hapé meditation.
+Water is perfectly fine to drink, but food in the system can make the experience quite unpleasant for some.
+Please also refrain from alcohol, cannabis, and other substances for as many days as possible beforehand.
+The clearer and cleaner you arrive, the deeper the medicine can work.

-I have a powerful alliance with hapé, and I look forward to honoring its spirit with you.
+I have a powerful, respectful alliance with hapé, and I look forward to honoring its spirit with you.